jherr/payload-3.0-movies/README.md

 Create a local Postgres instance and change the connection string in .env.development.local to match.

+There is a [docker-compose](./docker-compose.yml) file in the root of the project that will start a Postgres instance for you.
+Just run `docker-compose up -d` to start it.

 Create a payload secret, perhaps using `openssl rand -base64 32` and set that value in the .env.development.local file.

 Get a [TMBD API key](https://www.themoviedb.org/settings/api) and add it to the .env.development.local file.
 You will need an account on TMDB.
 It's all free.